 2017—The American Association for State and Local History (AASLH) proudly announced that the Byron Forest Preserve District is the recipient of an Award of Merit for the Jarrett Prairie Center Museum Renovation Project.
 The AASLH Leadership in History Awards, now in its 72nd year, is the most prestigious recognition for achievement in the preservation and interpretation of state and local history.

-In fall 2016, the Jarrett Prairie Center Museum opened their totally renovated 4,000 square foot museum with new permanent exhibits that focused on interpreting the relationship of people with the surrounding prairie.
-The new exhibits tell the story of Northern Illinois’ vanishing local heritage resource...the tallgrass prairie ecosystem...and the complexity of people’s interactions with it in the past, present, and future.
+In fall of 2016, the Jarrett Prairie Center Museum opened its totally renovated 4,000-square-foot museum with new permanent exhibits that focused on interpreting the relationship of people with the surrounding prairie.
+The new exhibits tell the story of Northern Illinois’ vanishing local heritage resource…the tallgrass prairie ecosystem…and the complexity of people’s interactions with it in the past, present, and future.
 Corporate sponsors were Byron Bank, Prairie Forge Group, and OSF St. Anthony Medical Center.